briandconnelly/BEACONToolkit/csv/doc/csv.md

 # Python and CSV files

 There are a number of different ways for interacting with CSV data in Python.
-All Python distributions include the csv module, described below, which allows for reading and writing CSV-formatted data.
-Additional modules such as numpy and Pandas also offer powerful tools for interacting with CSV-formatted datasets.
-This section introduces each of these tools.
+This section provides three such tools.
+The first is Python's `csv` module, which is included in all Python installations.
+The NumPy project, which provides a large collection of objects and functions for scientific computing, also includes functionality for working with CSV files.
+Finally, Pandas, a relatively new package aimed at providing tools for data analysis in python, also includes tools for reading and writing CSV data.

 ## Python's csv Module

+Python's `csv` module provides a number of objects that can be used to read and write CSV files.
+Although these objects are generally more bare bones than those described later in this section, they still make working with CSV files in Python very easy.

 ### Reading
-All Python installations include the `csv` module, which provides functionality for reading and writing CSV files.

 First, the following Python code opens and reads a CSV file named `platedata.csv`:

     import csv

-    myreader = csv.reader(open('platedata.csv', 'r'))
+    myreader = csv.reader(open('luminescence.csv', 'r'))

 where `'r'` specifies that the file will be opened for reading.
 With this new object called `myreader`, we can now iterate through the contents of the CSV